khalifemubin/python_timer/README.md

 This repo consists of timer application in console mode.

-simple_time script does not make use of external library like pynput.
+simple_time.py script does not make use of any external library

-timer script on the other hand makes use of external library pynput
+timer.py script on the other hand makes use of external library pynput.
+Library can be installed by running: pip install pynput

-Instructions to control the application from user inputs are mentioned when we run the application the first time.
+Instructions to control the application via user inputs are mentioned when the application runs for the first time.